cpske/ISP/index.md

 <!-- Last week -->
 <tr valign="top">
 <td align="center" markdown="span">
-6 Dec
+4 Dec
 </td>
 <td markdown="span">
 Last day of class.
 Projects should be done, tested, reviewed, and deployed to cloud.
 </td>
 <td markdown="span">
 Presentation: describe your dev process and technology used.
-Not a demo -- the class will use your cloud deployment and give feedback.
+Not a project demo -- the class will use your cloud deployment and give feedback.
 </td>
 </tr>
 <!-- Final -->